TylerWisniewski/tylerwisniewski.github.io/cev.md

 ![UC25 CFD Analysis: Flow Visualization](images/portfolio/cev/flow_viz.png)
 *UC25 CFD Analysis: Flow Visualization*

 This year, we're already underway for Chassis Manufacturing, preparing our Baseplate Mold for Layup via Vacuum Infusion in October and our Bulkhead for November.
 Then, we'll manufacture all of our Aerodynamic Parts during JANFAB!

+Based on learnings from our previous manufactyuring cycle, we've been able to reduce part weight signifiganytly, cutting material cost, and getting a much higher quality surface finish for our UC25 parts!

 ### Miscellaneous